ayushi-3536/Fine-tuning-GroupViT/README.md

 model of GroupViT on smaller and cleaner datasets for segmentation, while upholding the performance across datasets.

+This repository implements **vanilla fine-tuning** with an improved extraction of text tokens from image captions.
+The model architecture is based on **GroupViT**, which utilizes multiple tokens to encode information from distinct image segments.

+### Method
+- **Fine-Tuning:** Standard vanilla fine-tuning approach with refined text token extraction.
+- **Group Entropy Regularization (GE):** Reduces entropy, allowing the model to confidently assign image pixels to their most probable segments.
+- **Non-Noisy Contrastive Loss + GE:**
+  - Trains using noise-free contrastive loss by matching multiple positive images representing the same entity in a batch.
+  - Incorporates GE to further refine segment assignments.
+- **High-Resolution Training:** All models are trained at **384×384 resolution**.

 ### Results:
+Here, Fine-tuning is vanilla fine-tuning with refined extraction of text tokens from image captions.
+GE denotes Group Entropy Regularization baseline, GroupVit model architecture has multiple tokens to contain information of segments emerging from images.Reducing entropy helps the model to assign image pixels to the segment it is most confident about.
+Non-noisy CL + GE denotes model trained with noise-free contrastive loss and Group Entropy Regularization.
+Here noise-free contrastive loss indication matching with multiple positive image representing same entity in the batch.
+All the models are trained on the resolution of 384.
 ![image](https://github.com/user-attachments/assets/289e2555-0322-40bd-b9d9-9a780154d952)

 ### Qualitative Analysis